tendermint/tendermint/docs/rfc/rfc-002-ipc-ecosystem.md

-this is not a large constituency -- and if some important use case does arise later, it would not be too difficult for that application author to write a little proxy (in Go) that bridges the convenient SDK APIs into a simpler protocol. **Design principle:** It is better for an uncommon special case to carry the burdens of its specialness, than to bake an escape hatch into the infrastructure.
+this is not a large constituency -- and if some important use case does arise later, it would not be too difficult for that application author to write a little proxy (in Go) that bridges the convenient SDK APIs into a simpler protocol.

+**Design principle:** It is better for an uncommon special case to carry the burdens of its specialness, than to bake an escape hatch into the infrastructure.

+**Recommendation:** We should deprecate and remove the socket protocol.

 ### Options for RPC Transport